St Patrick's Catholic Church

 Volunteering within church and community life is one of the most powerful and readily available ways in which we can live to make a difference.

-Loads of people at St Patrick's Parish Church volunteer their time and their talents in different ways but we are always looking for new and different skills.
+Parishioners of St Patrick's Parish Church volunteer their time and their talents in different ways but we are always looking for new and different skills.

 Parish Safeguarding